ted-ncg/labs/in-memory-repository.md

 public class AccountRepository {

     public Account findOne(Long id) {
+      // returns the Account that has the given id,
-      // return null if there's no account with the id }
+      // if there's no Account with that id, return null }

     public Account save(Account entity) {